 2. You’re comfortable in your skin: Someone who is mature has a clear sense of who they are and they’re comfortable with that.
 They have a solid sense of identity with a clear value system and a vision that guides them in their everyday life.
 No matter what happens, they like themselves (in a non-egotistical way) and don’t question their worth as person.
 Because of this, they have a thick skin and are less likely to get offended or hurt by naysayers and critics.
 Their belief in themselves is unquestionable.

 4. You’re able to express and live your truth: As kids and teenagers, we were self-conscious and overly concerned about what others thought about us and our actions.
 As we grow up, we should become less attached to other people’s opinions and strive to live our life from a place of authenticity.
 While we should be open to constructive feedback, we shouldn’t allow the judgments of others to drown the wise voice of our intuition and the intelligence of our logical mind.

 5. You understand the importance of fun and play: A grown-up person knows that there is a time to be serious, but they also know that they must make time for fun and play, to balance things out.
 They’re comfortable with engaging their inner kid and enjoying the lighter side of life, whether that involves playing video games, painting or dancing at a club.
-They have the wisdom to know that life is too short to be taken seriously and that they need to do whatever it takes to celebrate each and every moment.
+They have the insight to know that life is too short to be taken seriously and that they need to do whatever it takes to celebrate each and every moment.

 No matter how much we age on the outside, our core essence never ages.
 Our spirit is timeless and eternal.
 It’s the embodiment of love, joy and connection.
-As philosopher Pierre de Chardin once said, “We are not human beings having a spiritual experience.
-We are spiritual beings having a human experience.”
+Deep down, we’ll always be young at heart.

 All my best on your journey,